Dear readers of ADxS.org, please forgive the disruption.

 • IGF140

-• IGF1 has its own IGF1 receptors that are found throughout the adrenal gland.
-Decreased IGF1 levels and a calorie deficit can thus cause lowered cortisol levels.
+• IGF1 has its own IGF1 receptors, which are found throughout the adrenal gland.
+Reduced IGF1 levels and a calorie deficit can thus cause a lowered cortisol level.

 • Serotonin

-• D,L-5-hydroxytryptophan (oxitriptan, intermediate in serotonin synthesis from L-tryptophan)41
+• D,L-5-hydroxytryptophan (oxitriptan, intermediate product in the synthesis of serotonin from L-tryptophan)41

 • Tryptophan42